 John M. Anderson Excellence in Mental Health Award.

 The John M. Anderson Excellence in Mental Health Award celebrates and recognizes unsung mental health professionals who have helped reduce the stigma of mental health in the African American/Black community in the St. Louis region.
-Beginning in 2023, the St. Louis County Children’s Service Fund will present two Excellence in Mental Health Awards: the Excellence in the Field of Mental Health Award and the Community Mental Health Provider Award.
+The St. Louis County Children’s Service Fund now presents two Excellence in Mental Health Awards: the Excellence in the Field of Mental Health Award and the Community Mental Health Provider Award.

-Nominations for the 2023 Excellence in Mental Health Award are now closed.
+Nominations for the 2024 Excellence in Mental Health Awards are now closed.
+Thank you to all who submitted nominations!
+Award recipients will be announced in the coming weeks.

 Qualifications for the Excellence in the Field of Mental Health Awardee.